Legal blog writing (or blawging as it is known) should be an essential part of marketing your law firm.

 Check out how this example from the Colorado Legal Group does it:

-It looks like the law offices of Stephens T. Rodimer targeted the keyword “domestic violence” in the following post:
+It looks like the law offices of Stephens T. Rodimer targeted the keyword “domestic violence and child custody” in the following post:

 Most law firms don’t have the time or SEO know-how to go too deeply into this.